Schichlegruber Doing the Lambeth Walk

-Schichlegruber Doing the Lambeth Walk is a 1942 short propaganda film by Charles A. Ridley of the UK Ministry of Information.
-It consists of edited existing footage taken from Leni Riefenstahl's Triumph of the Will to make it appear as if they were dancing to the dance style "The Lambeth Walk".
+Schichlegruber Doing the Lambeth Walk is a 1942 British short propaganda film by Charles A. Ridley for the UK Ministry of Information.
+It comprises edited existing footage taken from Leni Riefenstahl's film Triumph of the Will (1935) to make it appear as if soldiers were dancing to the dance style "The Lambeth Walk".

 The film was distributed uncredited to newsreel companies.

 Alternative titles

 The film has many alternative titles: